krakend/krakend-documentation/backends/martian.md

   scope:
   - backend
 ---
-The [krakend-martian](https://github.com/krakendio/krakend-martian) component allows you to **transform requests and responses** through a simple DSL definition in the configuration file.
-Martian works perfectly in combination with [CEL verifications](/docs/endpoints/common-expression-language-cel/).
+The Martian component allows you to **modify requests and responses with static data** through a simple DSL definition in the configuration file.

+Martian works perfectly in combination with other components, such as [CEL verifications](/docs/endpoints/common-expression-language-cel/) or [Caching](/docs/backends/caching/), as it acts before other components start processing.

+As it acts at HTTP level, it can change requests and responses even using the `no-op` encoding.

-Use Martian when you want to intercept the end-user's request and make modifications before passing the content to the backends.
-Also, the other way around, transform the backends response before passing it to the user.
+Use Martian when you want to make modifications before passing the content to the backends (`request`) or when returning from them (`response`).

-Martian is mighty and gives you endless possibilities to control what is going in and out of the gateway.
+## When to use Martian
+{{< note title="Martian is a static component" type="info" >}}
+You can inject data in requests and responses using the Martian component as long as it's static data, **hardcoded in the configuration**.
+It does not allow you to place `{variables}` inside the modifiers.
+{{< /note >}}

+Use Martian whenever you need to alter the request or response based on criteria with static values.

 Some **examples of typical Martian scenarios** are:

 - Set a new cookie during gateway processing
+- Flag requests with query strings or headers when specific criteria is met
-- Add, remove or change specific headers
+- Add, remove, or change specific headers
+- Do basic authentication between KrakenD and the backend
-- Query string additions before making the backend request (e.g., set an API key)
+- Add query strings before making the backend request (e.g., set an API key)

+## Martian configuration

+Add martian modifiers in your configuration under the `extra_config` of any `backend` using the namespace `modifier/martian`.

+Inside the configuration, you must write one or more component keys using the notation `package.Type` using the available ones described in this page.

-There are four different types of interactions you can do with Martian:
+There are three main **types** of packages you can use in Martian:

 - **Modifiers**: Change the state of a request or a response.
-For instance, you want to add a custom header in the request before sending it to a backend.
+For instance, you want to add a custom header or a query string in the request before sending it to a backend.
-- **Filters**: Add a condition to execute a contained Modifier
+- **Filters**: Add a condition to execute a contained modifier
 - **Groups**: Bundle multiple operations to execute in the order specified in the group
-- **Verifiers**: Track network traffic against expectations

-## Transforming requests and responses

-Add martian modifiers in your configuration under the `extra_config` of any `backend` using the namespace `modifier/martian`.

 Your configuration has to look as follows: